imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="buydedicatednumber"></a>
 # **BuyDedicatedNumber**
-> void BuyDedicatedNumber (BuyDedicatedNumberInputObject buyDedicatedNumberInputObject, bool? xIgnoreNullValues = null)
+> void BuyDedicatedNumber (BuyDedicatedNumberInputObject buyDedicatedNumberInputObject)

 Buy a dedicated number and assign it to the specified account.